daqians/daqians.github.io/_pages/portfolio.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in the Department of Information Engineering and Computer Science, University of Trento, 2024;
-* M.S. in Jekyll, GitHub University, 2014
+* MRes. in the Department of Computer Science & Master, University of Manchester, 2018
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in the School of Computer Engineering and Science, Shanghai University, 2017

 Work experience
 ======